JuanPhys97/Generalized-SU2-Proca/README.md

 # Generalized-SU2-Proca

-The following repository contains 4 codes that were created in 2019 by Juan Camilo Garnica Aguirre as a part of the corresponding research developed in order to achieve the title of 'Physicist' at Universidad Industrial de Santander, Colombia.
-The corresponding dissertation manuscript was entitled:
+The following repository contains 4 codes that were developed in 2019 by Juan Camilo Garnica Aguirre during the research he made in order to achieve the title of 'Physicist' at Universidad Industrial de Santander, Colombia.
+Its corresponding dissertation manuscript was entitled:

 "_Inflación y energía oscura en la teoría SU(2) generalizada de Proca_" (Original in spanish).